top of page

 Introduced by Assembly Member Bonta, this bill seeks to amend Section 1317.1 of the Health and Safety Code to clarify that “emergency services and care” means “reproductive health services, including abortion.”
 This is only a technical addition to currently existing language in the law.

-Latest Update: Reffered to committee on Health on May 7.
+Latest Update: Reffered to committee on Appropriations on June 11.

 Summary: